RayCxggg/LibAFL_hw2/README.md

 These hardcode implementation are related to packet reception and interrupt handlers which are crucial.
 We suspect the lower layout of QEMU emulation may change, so the hardcode addresses trigger the core fault.

-Until we don't know what to do at all, we removed the lates QEMU built from source code and reinstalled one through `apt`.
+Until we don't know what to do at all, we removed the latest QEMU built from source code and reinstalled one through `apt`.
 And frankenstein magically came alive in the very outdated version of QEMU:
 ```
 qemu-arm version 4.2.1 (Debian 1:4.2-3ubuntu6.24)
 Copyright (c) 2003-2019 Fabrice Bellard and the QEMU Project developers